jdjkelly/jdjkelly/README.md

 On the frontend, I usually work with **React**, **Next.js**, and **TailwindCSS**.
 My preferred design tool is **Figma**.

-As far as protocols and query languages go, I launched a **GraphQL** API at Universe in 2017 (way before it became mainstream).
+As far as protocols and query languages go, I launched a **GraphQL** API at Universe in 2017 (way before it became mainstream - no I wouldn't do it again).
 I have special depth with **OAuth** - having launched Ticketmaster's production fan OAuth service.

 I'm unreasonably effective at data modelling. **PostgreSQL** and **SQLite** (totally underrated) are my go-tos database-wise.